Skip to main content

 Where to Find Logs

-You can view the output logs in the log files located in the cache directory.
+You can view output logs in the cache directory.

 // Mac log cache directory